7 Exercises to Do Everyday – Introduction

 Muscles worked: Full body

-The burpee combines push-ups, squats, and planks to work all your major muscles.
+The burpee combines push-ups, squats, and planks to work all your major muscle groups.

 If you are ever so short of time that you can only do one exercise, burpees should be it!